-Clarke Energy are to act as EPC contractor, engineering, installing and maintaining 50MW of hydrogen ready INNIO Jenbacher gas engines to VPI’s expansion at Immingham energy hub, as part of their energy transition investment.
+Clarke Energy are to act as EPC contractor, engineering, installing and maintaining 50MW of hydrogen ready INNIO Jenbacher gas engines to VPI’s expansion at Immingham energy hub, as part of energy transition investment.

 Development of VPI’s new energy hub on the South Humber bank of the UK has reached a significant milestone with contracts awarded for nearly 350MW of fast-response, flexible power generation and the submission of planning and permitting applications for the company’s Carbon Capture plant.

 VPI’s combined heat and power (CHP) station at Immingham, North Lincolnshire has been a local landmark for nearly 20 years, providing power to the electricity system and steam for adjacent refinery businesses since it was opened in 2004.